veedar/docs/docs/index.md

 ---
 layout: default
-title: UI Components
+title: Home
-nav_order: 2
+nav_order: 1
-has_children: true
+description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
-permalink: /kalios
+permalink: /
 ---

 ### Header

 `some code` - test code